MacsDickinson/blog/Snow/_posts/2013-12-31-The-end-of-30-goals-for-2013.md

 Completed
 ---------

 * **Enrol in a technical course** - I have started (but never got around to finishing) the [HTML5 Game Development][1] course with [Udacity][2].
-It is actually  fantastic course and I highly recommended it for anyone who wants to improve their vanilla javascript scills.
+It is actually  fantastic course and I highly recommended it for anyone who wants to improve their vanilla javascript skills.
 * **Eat something I've never eaten before** - This will have been completed on numerous occasions.
 I officially crossed it off the list after eating a treat a colleague brought back from India.
 * **1 month without alcohol** - January was totally dry and it was great.
 This is something I am going to try to do more often.
 * **Attend a technical user group** - I went along to [Leeds Sharp][3] in January and have been going since.
 * **3 months without XBox** - This felt more difficult than the dry month at the time but I've probably done another two months without it since.
 * **Brew my own beer** - Brewed a bitter for April and have the kit now to make a pilsner and a stout.
-![The brewing process][6]
+![The brewing process ][6]
 * **Write a portfolio website and blog** - This is it.
 I've actually removed the portfolio part whilst I polish of a number of my projects.
 It will be back soon.
-* **Write a Google Chrome plugin and get it submitted to the chrome web store** - I published SecurePass (now rebranded as [Uniquify.it][4]) however I have a number of breaking changes that I wany to make before re-releasing it to the general public.
+* **Write a Google Chrome plugin and get it submitted to the chrome web store** - I published SecurePass (now re-branded as [Uniquify.it][4]) however I have a number of breaking changes that I want to make before re-releasing it to the general public.
 * **Visit a foreign country** - You can't get more foreign than Disney Land
 ![Magic Kingdom][5]
-* **Pass a Microsoft exam** - I am official a Microsoft Certified Technical Specialist in Web Application Development im .NET 4 ([70-515][7]).
+* **Pass a Microsoft exam** - I am official a Microsoft Certified Technical Specialist in Web Application Development in .NET 4 ([70-515][7]).
 I actually quite enjoyed the process of taking the exam so I will look to become an MCPD or MCSD in 2014.
 * **Climb to the top of a UK mountain** - Climbed to the top of Pen-Y-Fan, the highest mountain in the Brecon Beacons, on 13th July.
 ![Pen-Y-Fan][9]
 * **Contribute to an open source project** - I have a few open source projects of my own that I regularly contribute to such as [ASafaHarbor][10] and [Uniquify.it][11] but it's my [contribution to Sandra.Snow][12] that counts for this one.
 I am planning on contributing significantly more to the community in 2014.